Images by Olivier Koning

 The Building Voices Festival, sponsored by UH’s School of Architecture, will be held this Saturday, April 22, at the Hawai‘i State Capitol.
 Internationally renowned designers, including Susannah Drake of Brooklyn-based dlandstudio, will join local leaders in discussing how design can help tackle immediate challenges like housing affordability, as well as less tangible—but no less serious—threats such as climate change.

-Designed by Oregon-based architect Erin Moore, Outside House, a tiny house on Maui that consists of two minimalist pavilions, won the of the Building Voices design competition.
+Designed by Oregon-based architect Erin Moore, Outside House, a series of two minimalist pavilions on Maui, won the of the Building Voices design competition.

 The event includes a one-day symposium organized around five key issues—ecological resilience, resource independence, healthy citizens, community mobility, and housing for all—which emerged out of listening sessions with students, faculty, and community members.
 There was also an international design competition that called for entries around creating innovative solutions for designing much of Hawai‘i’s built environment, including buildings, transportation, and infrastructure, among other things.
 (Competition entries were judged according to their impact on indigenous culture, and the symposium also includes a session on decolonization.)